 - Disadvantage: Data recovery speed is slow.

-This is alike to that of incremental backup.
-For this, the preliminary backup is a full one and successive backup deals with changes made with the files from the last backup.
-The storage requirement is more here but the data recovering process is faster.
+This is similar to that of incremental backup.
+For this, the preliminary backup is a full one, and successive backup deals with changes made with the files from the last backup.
+The storage requirement is more here, but the data recovering process is faster.